ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 #### FBO Texture Size

 Each pixel of the FBO corresponds to one particle.
 E. g., if we have 9 particles, we need 9 pixels on the FBOs.
-Since FBOs are pretty much like 2D texture, they are rectangular.
-In order to make calculations easier (and potentially more performant), FBOs are usually squares.
+Since FBOs are just about like 2D texture, they are rectangular.
+To make calculations easier (and potentially more performant), FBOs are usually squares.

 The with and height of a FOB is given by the square root of the number of particles.

-For 9 particles, the square root of 9 is 3 and we need a 3 by 3 FBO:
+For 9 particles, the square root of 9 is 3, and we need a 3 by 3 FBO:

 ![fbo_02](./img/fbo_02.png)